 As is well known, one says "The Trend is Your Friend" .
 Following this logic, it should be promising to take a closer look at the price development of works or artists in the past.

-In German -speaking countries, for example, you can watch the price history of artists such as Gerhard Richter , Anselm Kiefer or Andreas Gursky .
-The prices of your works rise from auction to auction.
+In German-speaking countries, you can look at the price histories of artists such as Gerhard Richter , Anselm Kiefer , and Andreas Gursky .
+The prices of their works rise from auction to auction.

 Another helpful indicator of the price development at the art market Mei Moses Fine Art Index developed by the two New York professors Jianping Mei and Michael Moses .
 For this index, original sales values of concrete works of art (mostly paintings) are compared with the later revenues at the auction houses of Christie's or Sotheby's.
 The result is then a continuous price measurement.